Ph.D. (Doctor of Philosophy) Degree Programs

 Ph.D. students in engineering are required to take a Qualifying Examination, normally at the end of the first year of full-time Ph.D. study at SLU.
 This examination will focus on topics related to the required courses and the student’s general preparation for graduate study and research.
 All qualifying examinations will be conducted by the student’s Guidance Committee supplemented at the discretion of the Graduate Programs Director.

 The Qualifying Exam will normally be an oral exam, but may have a written component.
 The intent of this exam is to determine if the student is prepared to continue doctoral studies.
+Qualifying examinations are arranged and administered by the home Department.
 The result of the exam may be a pass, no-pass, or conditional-pass.
 The Guidance Committee will report the results of the Qualifying Exam to the Graduate Program Director.
-The conditional-pass will normally require that the student correct specific weaknesses, and modify the Degree Plan accordingly.
+The conditional-pass will normally require that the student correct specific weaknesses, and modify the Program of Study accordingly.

 Defense and Dissertation